12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)

 7. Extreme Temperatures

-Too high temperatures will cause excessive loss of water leading to wilting, yellowing and leaf drop while at too low temperatures Asparagus Fern stops growing and begins to die.
+Too high temperatures will cause excessive loss of water leading to wilting, yellowing and leaf drop while at too low temperatures the fern stops growing and begins to die.
 Yellowing and shedding leaves are the first signs of a dying plant.

 Solutions

-Ensure your Asparagus Fern is not near hot surfaces, hot air vents and other hot areas to prevent extremely high temperatures.
+Keep your Asparagus Fern away from cold drafts like drafty winds, air conditioning vents, open doors and others.
+Ensure that the fern is not near hot surfaces, hot air vents and other hot areas to prevent extremely high temperatures.

-Maintain an average room temperature within the range of 12-280C.
-Usually, a room temperature that is comfortable for you is ideal for Asparagus Fern.
+Maintain an average room temperature within the range of 16-280C.
+Usually, a room temperature that is comfortable for you is ideal for your Asparagus Fern.

 8. Too Cold Water